 - Live Action News previously documented that, according to recently unearthed testimony from a 2015 court case, Planned Parenthood considers all abortions “medically necessary.”

-- The media knows that late abortions are often committed on healthy babies.
+- The media knows that late-term abortions are often committed on healthy babies.
 All too often instead of reporting the facts, the media chooses to publish the abortion lobby’s talking points, as documented during the debate over so-called partial birth abortion.

 Which states restrict whether minors can obtain abortions?